PFC. CUTHBERT POWELL (KIP) SINKKING, WWII: Class of '42 gave 3 of its own to the ages

 As 4th Infantry Division troops (pictured) pressed their way through German defenses into the Rhineland in western Germany in late January and early February 1945, they learned to take advantage of abandoned and captured German pillboxes like this one for refuge from German artillery and snipers to take a break, ever-so-briefly, from the rigors of combat.
 Pfc.
-Cuthbert P. Sinkking of Irvington was a member of the 4th Division's 12th Infantry Regiment, killed in action in the Rhineland on Feb.
+Cuthbert P. (Kip) Sinkking of Irvington was a member of the 4th Division's 12th Infantry Regiment, killed in action in the Rhineland on Feb.
 9, 1945.
 (Photo courtesy City University of New York Department of History, 4th Infantry Division Yearbook)

-Private first class Cuthbert Powell Sinkking was the youngest of three brothers, raised in a one-parent household in the gardener’s cottage of a Gilded Age Broadway estate in Irvington.
+Private first class Cuthbert Powell (Kip) Sinkking was the youngest of three brothers, raised in a one-parent household in the gardener’s cottage of a Gilded Age Broadway estate in Irvington.

 And he was the second of three Irvington High School Class of 1942 student-athletes to die in the winter of 1945 fighting the desperate German army.

-Cuthbert was born to James Harry Sinkking Sr. and wife, Elicia Isabelle “Belle” (Kipp) Sinkking, on Dec.
+Kip was born to James Harry Sinkking Sr. and wife, Elicia Isabelle “Belle” (Kipp) Sinkking, on Dec.
 29, 1923 in Tarrytown.
 Older brothers J.H.
 “Harry” Sinkking Jr., born May 30, 1916 and John William “William” Sinking, born Nov.
 5, 1919 were already living with mom Belle in her father Ulysses Cary Kipp’s home, first at 5 N. Dutcher St., later the gardener’s and/or superintendent’s cottage on the William B. May estate Winterly directly opposite Meadowbrook Road in Irvington.

 Winterly’s one-time entrance of curving granite walls is blocked off by a granite wall parallel to Broadway today.
 The granite building near that sealed entrance today could be the former Kipp house on the estate, but that’s not clear.